FortinetCloudCSE/fortiweb-security-foundations-201/content/04chapter/02Task2.md

 ---
 title: "Task 2 - Use SQLMAP to exploit vulnerability"
-menuTitle: "Task 2 - Use SQLMAP to exploit vulnerability"
+linkTitle: "Task 2 - Use SQLMAP to exploit vulnerability"
 weight: 20
 ---